MaironGallas/Study_Exercises/README.md

 Note: you will always receive a valid array (string in COBOL) containing a random assortment of direction letters ('n', 's', 'e', or 'w' only).
 It will never give you an empty array (that's not a walk, that's standing still!).

+`Sum of two lowest positive integers`

+Create a function that returns the sum of the two lowest positive numbers given an array of minimum 4 positive integers.
+No floats or non-positive integers will be passed.

+For example, when an array is passed like [19, 5, 42, 2, 77], the output should be 7.

+[10, 343445353, 3453445, 3453545353453] should return 3453455.